fiftydinar/usb-storage-optimized-async/README.md

 as `udev` rule can trigger too early during the system boot when USB storage device is already plugged in for it to work.

 ## Logging
-Logs for the `udev` and Systemd service for the current boot are stored in:
+Logs for the `udev` rule and Systemd service for the current boot are stored in:
 - `/tmp/usb-storage-optimized-async-udev.log`
 - `/tmp/usb-storage-optimized-async-service.log`